julianriverajr/Homework1/README.md

 * making sure the site is live as well as the repo on github

-* folloing the Scout Rule as much as I could
+* following the Scout Rule as much as I could

-## Screenshot of my site
+## Screenshot of My Site
 ![Horiseon](assets/horiseon-screenshot.png)

 # Links